 - Net-new content that will require help from SMEs

-Once you’ve put together your content plan, you’ll have a sense of how much work you have to do and who you need to reach out to for support.
+Once you’ve put together your content plan, you’ll have a sense of how much work you have to do and who you need to reach out to for support on specific questions.

 Step 6: Wrangle Your Subject Matter Experts

 Many RFP responders have a love-hate relationship with their subject matter experts (SMEs).
-It can be tough.
+It can often be tough.
 They’re busy.
 They wait until the last minute to return your messages.
 But at the end of the day, you need each other.
-In order to collaborate effectively, you need to be strategic in the way you’re using everyone’s time—here’s how.
+In order to collaborate effectively on future RFP proposals, you need to be strategic in the way you’re using everyone’s time—here’s how.

 a.
 Build Your Dream Team

 Take a look at the content plan you’ve created.
-What sections will you need your SMEs’ input on?
-Who could you ask to provide that information?
+What RFP sections will you need your SMEs’ input on?
+Who could you ask to provide those details and that information?

 Pro tip: Make a list of your key SMEs, so you always know who to ask.